Set up and manage your InStore environment.

 -

 Click Save Changes to activate the new key.
-If you didn’t mean to generate a new key, navigate away from the page without saving.
+To cancel, navigate away without saving.

 -